TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-insight-provisioning-not-enough-ip-addresses-for-scaling.md

 />
 # Managed Instance - Not enough IP addresses for scaling

-## We ran diagnostics on your resource and found an issue
+## **There aren't enough available IP addresses in the subnet for scaling**

 <!--issueDescription-->
-Managed instance named <!--$ServerName-->ServerName<!--/$ServerName--> on subscription <!--$SubscriptionId-->SubscriptionId<!--/$SubscriptionId--> and resource group <!--$ResourceGroup-->ResourceGroup<!--/$ResourceGroup--> doesn't have enough available IP addresses in its subnet so scaling could not be performed.
+We ran diagnostics on instance **<!--$ServerName-->ServerName<!--/$ServerName-->** between **<!--$StartTime-->StartTime<!--/$StartTime-->** UTC and **<!--$EndTime-->EndTime<!--/$EndTime-->** UTC and we found that scaling could not be performed because there aren't enough available IP addresses in the subnet.
 <!--/issueDescription-->

 ## **Recommended Steps**

+Currently there is no way to complete the scaling operation in case there aren't enough IP addresses available.
+You will have to create a new subnet and a new managed instance inside it.
+It is not possible to change the subnet address range if any resource exists in the subnet.
+It is also not possible to move managed instances from one subnet to another.

+After the new instance is provisioned, you can manually back up and restore data between the old and new instances or perform [cross-instance point-in-time restore](https://docs.microsoft.com/azure/azure-sql/managed-instance/point-in-time-restore?tabs=azure-portal).

 Careful planning of subnet size for your managed instance deployments is recommended.
-You can't resize the subnet after you deploy the resources inside.
+We suggest that the new subnet is created with more IP addresses allocated so future update operations will avoid similar situations.
 For more details visit: [Determine required subnet size & range for Azure SQL Managed Instance](https://docs.microsoft.com/azure/azure-sql/managed-instance/vnet-subnet-determine-size).

-You will have to create a new subnet and a new managed instance inside it.
-We also suggest that the new subnet is created with more IP addresses allocated so future update operations will avoid similar situations.
-After the new instance is provisioned, you can manually back up and restore data between the old and new instances or perform [cross-instance point-in-time restore](https://docs.microsoft.com/azure/azure-sql/managed-instance/point-in-time-restore?tabs=azure-portal).

 ## **Recommended Documents**